pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/07-feedback-silence-and-failed-relief.md

 7.5 Feedback Versus Resistance

 It is critical to distinguish silence from resistance.
-Resistance—such as disagreement, deflection, or confrontation—still provides feedback by signaling engagement and impact.
+Resistance - such as disagreement, deflection, or confrontation - still provides feedback by signaling engagement and impact.
 Silence provides none.

 From a regulatory perspective, resistance is preferable to silence because it preserves predictability.
 Silence eliminates the informational basis required for termination and therefore accelerates escalation.